 Kegel exercises are an advantageous way to ensure that your pelvic muscles are strong, flexible and supple, that way you are promoting an easier birth and lessening the need for a potential cesarean section.

 At least 8 hours a day.
 If you’re having issues with this, consider keeping a napping schedule if possible or consulting a doctor to improve your sleep quality.
+The quality is crucial for your body, here are some examples of why sleep quality is important if you would like to look into it further.
 Every expectant Mum encounters sleep difficulties or rude awakenings for morning sickness, but if it becomes a persistent problem it’s worth talking to an expert in sleep hygiene to figure out what the problem is.

 Sleep is the place where your body repairs itself from the stresses of the day, and an expectant mother is undergoing more than twice the amount of bodily stress of a normal person for 9 months straight.
 You can see the issues that lack of sleep might provoke.
 If you’re having issues consider changing the light levels, temperature, or entire sleeping setup of your bedroom such as switching pillows and nightlights.
 As stated higher in the list, meditation and yoga can actually improve your sleep quality, so ensure you get the best of those.